-The MOE for 4-t-amylcyclohexanone is adequate for the repeated dose toxicity endpoint at the current level of use.
+The MOE for 2-tert-butylcyclohexanone is adequate for the repeated dose toxicity endpoint at the current level of use.

 11.1.2.1.
-Risk Assessment.
-There are no repeated dose toxicity data for the target material.
+Risk assessment.
+There are no repeated dose toxicity data on 2-tert-butylcyclohexanone.
 Read-across material 2-sec-butylcyclohexanone (CAS # 14765-30-1; see Section VI) has sufficient data for the repeated dose toxicity endpoint.
-In an OECD 422 and GLP-compliant study, 10 Wistar Hans rats/sex/dose were fed 2-sec-butylcyclohexanone (purity: >97%) orally with diet at doses of 0, 650, 2000, and 6000 ppm.
-Mean daily intakes of the test material at 650 ppm were 48 mg/kg/day for males and 88 mg/kg/day for females; at 2000 ppm they were 151 mg/ kg/day for males and 226 mg/kg/day for females; and at 6000 ppm, they were 377 mg/kg/day for males and 508 mg/kg/day for females.
-Dosing in male and female rats started 2 weeks prior to mating and lasted up to euthanasia in males (at least 28 days); in females, it lasted up to 13 days post-partum (about 51-56 days for females with offspring and 42 days for females without offspring).
+In an OECD 422 and GLP-compliant study, 10 Wistar Hans rats/sex/dose were fed 2-sec-butylcyclohexanone (>97% purity) orally with diet at doses of 0, 650, 2000, and 6000 ppm.
+Mean daily intakes of the test material at 650 ppm were 48 mg/kg/ day for males and 88 mg/kg/day for females; at 2000 ppm, they were 151 mg/kg/day for males and 226 mg/kg/day for females; and at 6000 ppm were 377 mg/kg/day and 508 mg/kg/day.
+Dosing in male and female rats started 2 weeks prior to mating and lasted up to euthanasia in males (at least 28 days) and in females up to 13 days post-partum (about 51-56 days for females with offspring and 42 days for females without offspring).
 No treatment-related mortalities were observed at any dose level.
-Treatment-related clinical signs like piloerection were observed in all females at 2000 ppm and in both sexes at 6000 ppm along with hunched posture in 1 male and most females at 6000 ppm from study week 3 onwards.
-Following week 4, there was a significant decrease in bodyweight gain in males and females at 2000 and 6000 ppm, as well as a decrease in food consumption at these doses.
+Treatment-related clinical signs such as piloerection were observed in all females at 2000 ppm and in both sexes at 6000 ppm along with hunched posture in 1 male and most females from study week 3 onwards.
+Following week 4, there was a significant decrease in bodyweight gain in males and females at 2000 and 6000 ppm as well as a decrease in food consumption at these doses.
 Treatment-related effects were observed in hematology, biochemistry, organ weights, and histopathology parameters.
 These were considered to be secondary to weight loss and presented with low severity.
-Based on the observed clinical signs at doses ≥2000 ppm, the NOAEL was considered to be 650 ppm (48 mg/kg/day) for both sexes
+Based on the observed clinical signs at doses ≥2000 ppm, the NOAEL was considered to be 650 ppm (48 mg/kg/day) for both sexes (RIFM, 2018).